-Active Performance Test Metrics - All active tests designed and developed for the program by the FCC's contractor (www.samknows.com), in collaboration with industry, academia and other stakeholders, adhere to relevant RFCs and are publicly disclosed as part of the open methodology.
-All times are measured in microseconds and all speeds in bytes per second.
+Active Performance Test Metrics - All active tests designed and developed for the program by the FCC's contractor (www.samknows.com), in collaboration with industry, academia, and other stakeholders, adhere to relevant RFCs and are publicly disclosed as part of the open methodology.
+All times are displayed in microseconds and all speeds in displayed in bits per second in the app’s user interfaces.
 The tests include:

-Measures the download and upload speed of the given connection in bits per second by performing multi-connection GET and POST HTTP requests to a target test node.
+Two separate tests are used to measure the download and upload speed of the given connection in bits per second by establishing multi-TCP connections to perform HTTP GET and HTTP POST requests to a target test node.
 Binary non-zero content, herein referred to as the payload, is hosted on a web server on the target test node.
-The test operates for either a fixed duration (in seconds) or a fixed volume (in MB).
-It can also report the recorded average throughput at multiple intervals during the test (e.g. once every 5 seconds).
+Each test cycle begins with a fixed 3-second warmup, followed by the download or upload speed test.
+Each speed test concludes either after 1,000 MB of payload is transferred or after a maximum elapsed time period of 5 seconds.
 The client will attempt to download as much of the payload as possible for the duration of the test.
-The payload and all other testing parameters are configurable and may be subject to change in the future.

 How many threads do the tests execute?